lizmat/rak/README.md

 rak
 ---

-The `rak` subroutine takes a `Callable` pattern as the only positional argument and quite a number of named arguments.
-Or it takes a `Callable` as the first positional argument for the pattern, and a hash with named arguments as the second positional argument.
+The `rak` subroutine takes a `Callable` (or `Regex`) pattern as the only positional argument and quite a number of named arguments.
+Or it takes a `Callable` (or `Regex`) as the first positional argument for the pattern, and a hash with named arguments as the second positional argument.
 In the latter case, the hash will have the arguments removed that the `rak` subroutine needed for its configuration and execution.

-It returns either a `Pair` (with an `Exception` as key, and the exception message as the value), or a `Seq` or `HyperSeq` that contains the source object as key (by default a `IO::Path` object of the file in which the pattern was found), and a `Slip` of key / value pairs, in which the key is the line-number where the pattern was found, and the value is the product of the search (which, by default, is the line in which the pattern was found).
+It returns either a `Pair` (with an `Exception` as key, and the exception message as the value), or an `Iterable` of `Pair`s which contain the source object as key (by default a `IO::Path` object of the file in which the pattern was found), and a `Slip` of key / value pairs, in which the key is the line-number where the pattern was found, and the value is the product of the search (which, by default, is the line in which the pattern was found).

 The following named arguments can be specified (in alphabetical order):